 A fire that started in a tunnel on the M-3o motorway in Madrid on Friday afternoon has killed two maintenance workers.
-It’s thought they had tried to get into the tunnel to extinguish the flames but were overcome by smoke and toxic fumes and died.
+Authorities believe they had tried to get into the tunnel to extinguish the flames but were overcome by smoke and toxic fumes and died.

 The fire began early Friday evening at around 5:30pm in a tunnel near the Vicente Calderón stadium at a point where a number of emergency batteries were stored.
 The batteries are used to light the tunnel during times when the normal lighting system is not working.
 S

-An investigation will be held into the causes of the fire and the necessary changes put into place to ensure it does not happen again.
+An investigation will be held into the causes of the fire, and the necessary changes put into place to ensure it does not happen again.